bueler/sia-fve/petsc/mahaffy/grn/README.md

     $ mkdir test/
     $ ../mahaffy -mah_read grn5km.dat -mah_Neps 8 -mah_showdata -draw_pause 2 -snes_monitor -mah_dump test/

+A helpful view of the solution process comes from adding

+    -snes_monitor_solution -snes_monitor_residual

+to the options.
+Recall we are solving equations `F(H)=0`, or rather the variational inequality version of that, with constraint `H>=0`.
+One sees with the above options that the solution `H` starts out too diffuse because the continuation method over-regularizes at the beginning.
+You also see that in the ice-covered area the residual goes to zero as each Newton (SNES) iteration completes, but that in the _ice-free area_ `H=0` the residual `F(H)` is large and positive even when the SNES converges.
+This reflects the complementarity interpretation of the variational inequality, i.e.

+    H >= 0  and  F(H) >= 0  and  H F(H) = 0.

+Option `-snes_monitor_solution_update` may also be useful.

-Stage 4 is to generate result `.pdf` and `.png` figures:
+Stage 4 is to generate result figures:

     $ cd test/
     $ ../../figsmahaffy.py --profile --observed --map

-View the figures in the usual ways.
+View these `.pdf` and `.png` figures in the usual ways.

 A higher-res (2.5 km), parallel, with-upwinding version looks like this; the `-pc_type` and `-sub_pc_type` choices may be helpful: